MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/plan-enterprise-search-architecture.md

 #### Create a test file
 <a name="BKMK_CreateTestFile"> </a>

-1. Create a 1 GB test file by using the command  `sqlio.exe -t32 -s1 -b256 1g`.
+1. Create a 1 GB test file by using the command  `DiskSpd.exe -t32 -s1 -b256 1g`.
 This command creates a file named "1g".

 2. Save the test file on the storage device that you want to test.
 For example: on the hard disk of Host A in the medium farm.